wanderingstan/affdexme-osx/README.md

 3. Edit list of available features to only those that you want.
 (This is a simple text edit field for now.
 It will ignore any feature name not recognized)
 4. Enter number of faces to track. _Note: Data will only be send when this many faces are detected._
 5. If needed, edit OSC host and port.
+1. In Wekintor, press "Begin Listening".
+(This app doesn't behave well when it can't connect.)
 6. Press "Connect OSC" to begin transmitting data.
 7. For now, you must close and restart app to chage settings.